docat-org/docat/doc/getting-started.md

 #### Authentication

-To make an authenticated call a header with the key `Docat-Api-Key` and your token is required.
+To make an authenticated call, specify a header with the key `Docat-Api-Key` and your token as the value:

 ```sh
 curl -X DELETE --header "Docat-Api-Key: <token>" http://localhost:8000/api/awesome-project/1.0.0